mou3ananya/prelayoutWork/README.md

 ## Issues | Improvements | Future Work

-Output pulse is of 33% duty cycle since I've used one 3bit asynchronous up-counter followed by a MOD-3 asynchronous up counter.
+Output pulse of the current clock divider is of 33% duty cycle since I've used one 3bit asynchronous up-counter followed by a MOD-3 asynchronous up counter.
 I'll modify the circuit to get 50% duty cycle which is important to meet the 10bit ADC IP spec[here](/Documentation/Specifications.pdf).

 ## Contributors